-Sickle cell anemia is an inherited form of anemia — a condition in which there aren't enough healthy red blood cells to carry adequate oxygen throughout your body.
+Sickle cell anemia is one of a group of disorders known as sickle cell disease.
+Sickle cell anemia is an inherited red blood cell disorder in which there aren't enough healthy red blood cells to carry oxygen throughout your body.

-Normally, your red blood cells are flexible and round, moving easily through your blood vessels.
-In sickle cell anemia, the red blood cells become rigid and sticky and are shaped like sickles or crescent moons.
-These irregularly shaped cells can get stuck in small blood vessels, which can slow or block blood flow and oxygen to parts of the body.
+Normally, the flexible, round red blood cells move easily through blood vessels.
+In sickle cell anemia, the red blood are shaped like sickles or crescent moons.
+These rigid, sticky cells can get stuck in small blood vessels, which can slow or block blood flow and oxygen to parts of the body.

 There's no cure for most people with sickle cell anemia.
-But treatments can relieve pain and help prevent problems associated with the disease.
+But treatments can relieve pain and help prevent complications associated with the disease.

-Signs and symptoms of sickle cell anemia, which vary from person to person and change over time, include:
+Signs and symptoms of sickle cell anemia usually appear around 5 months of age.
+They vary from person to person and change over time.
+Signs and symptoms can include:

 Anemia.
-Sickle cells break apart easily and die, leaving you without enough red blood cells.
+Sickle cells break apart easily and die, leaving you with too few red blood cells.
 Red blood cells usually live for about 120 days before they need to be replaced.
 But sickle cells usually die in 10 to 20 days, leaving a shortage of red blood cells (anemia).

-Without enough red blood cells, your body can't get the oxygen it needs to feel energized, causing fatigue.
+Without enough red blood cells, your body can't get enough oxygen, causing fatigue.

 The pain varies in intensity and can last for a few hours to a few weeks.
-Some people have only a few pain episodes.
-Others have a dozen or more crises a year.
-If a crisis is severe enough, you might need to be hospitalized.
+Some people have only a few pain crises a year.
+Others have a dozen or more pain crises a year.
+A severe pain crisis requires a hospital stay.

-- Frequent infections.
-Sickle cells can damage an organ that fights infection (spleen), leaving you more vulnerable to infections.
+Frequent infections.
+Sickle cells can damage your spleen, leaving you more vulnerable to infections.
 Doctors commonly give infants and children with sickle cell anemia vaccinations and antibiotics to prevent potentially life-threatening infections, such as pneumonia.

-- Delayed growth.
-Red blood cells provide your body with the oxygen and nutrients you need for growth.
+Delayed growth or puberty.
+Red blood cells provide your body with the oxygen and nutrients needed for growth.
 A shortage of healthy red blood cells can slow growth in infants and children and delay puberty in teenagers.

-- Vision problems.
-Tiny blood vessels that supply your eyes may become plugged with sickle cells.
-This can damage the retina — the portion of the eye that processes visual images, leading to vision problems.
+Vision problems.
+Tiny blood vessels that supply your eyes can become plugged with sickle cells.
+This can damage the retina — the portion of the eye that processes visual images — and lead to vision problems.

 When to see a doctor

-Although sickle cell anemia is usually diagnosed in infancy, if you or your child develops any of the following problems, see your doctor right away or seek emergency medical care:
+Sickle cell anemia is usually diagnosed in infancy through newborn screening programs.
+If you or your child develops any of the following problems, see your doctor right away or seek emergency medical care:

-- Signs or symptoms of stroke.
-If you notice one-sided paralysis or weakness in the face, arms or legs; confusion; trouble walking or talking; sudden vision problems or unexplained numbness; or a headache, call 911 or your local emergency number right away.
+Signs or symptoms of stroke.
+If you notice one-sided paralysis or weakness in the face, arms or legs; confusion; trouble walking or talking; sudden vision changes or unexplained numbness; or a severe headache, call 911 or your local emergency number right away.

-Sickle cell anemia is caused by a mutation in the gene that tells your body to make the red, iron-rich compound that gives blood its red color (hemoglobin).
-Hemoglobin allows red blood cells to carry oxygen from your lungs to all parts of your body.
+Sickle cell anemia is caused by a mutation in the gene that tells your body to make the iron-rich compound that makes blood red and enables red blood cells to carry oxygen from your lungs throughout your body (hemoglobin).
 In sickle cell anemia, the abnormal hemoglobin causes red blood cells to become rigid, sticky and misshapen.

-The sickle cell gene is passed from generation to generation in a pattern of inheritance called autosomal recessive inheritance.
-This means that both the mother and the father must pass on the defective form of the gene for a child to be affected.
+Both mother and father must pass the defective form of the gene for a child to be affected.

 For a baby to be born with sickle cell anemia, both parents must carry a sickle cell gene.
-In the United States, it most commonly affects black people.
+In the United States, sickle cell anemia most commonly affects black people.

 Sickle cell anemia can lead to a host of complications, including:

-- Stroke.
-A stroke can occur if sickle cells block blood flow to an area of your brain.
+Stroke.
+Sickle cells can block blood flow to an area of your brain.
 Signs of stroke include seizures, weakness or numbness of your arms and legs, sudden speech difficulties, and loss of consciousness.
-If your baby or child has any of these signs and symptoms, seek medical treatment immediately.
+If your child has any of these signs and symptoms, seek medical treatment immediately.
 A stroke can be fatal.

-- Pulmonary hypertension.
-People with sickle cell anemia can develop high blood pressure in their lungs (pulmonary hypertension).
-This complication usually affects adults rather than children.
+Pulmonary hypertension.
+People with sickle cell anemia can develop high blood pressure in their lungs.
+This complication usually affects adults.
 Shortness of breath and fatigue are common symptoms of this condition, which can be fatal.

-- Organ damage.
-Sickle cells that block blood flow through blood vessels immediately deprive the affected organ of blood and oxygen.
-In sickle cell anemia, blood is also chronically low on oxygen.
-Chronic deprivation of oxygen-rich blood can damage nerves and organs in your body, including your kidneys, liver and spleen.
-Organ damage can be fatal.
+Organ damage.
+Sickle cells that block blood flow to organs deprive the affected organs of blood and oxygen.
+In sickle cell anemia, blood is also chronically low in oxygen.
+This lack of oxygen-rich blood can damage nerves and organs, including your kidneys, liver and spleen, and can be fatal.

-- Blindness.
+Blindness.
 Sickle cells can block tiny blood vessels that supply your eyes.
-Over time, this can damage the portion of the eye that processes visual images (retina) and lead to blindness.
+Over time, this can damage your eye and lead to blindness.

-- Leg ulcers.
-Sickle cell anemia can cause open sores, called ulcers, on your legs.
+Leg ulcers.
+Sickle cell anemia can cause open sores on your legs.

-- Priapism.
-Men with sickle cell anemia can have painful, long-lasting erections, a condition called priapism.
-As occurs in other parts of the body, sickle cells can block the blood vessels in the penis.
-This can damage the penis and lead to impotence.
+Priapism.
+In this condition, men with sickle cell anemia can have painful, long-lasting erections.
+Sickle cells can block the blood vessels in the penis, which can lead to impotence over time.

 If you carry the sickle cell trait, seeing a genetic counselor before trying to conceive can help you understand your risk of having a child with sickle cell anemia.
-He or she can also explain possible treatments, preventive measures and reproductive options.
+They can also explain possible treatments, preventive measures and reproductive options.

-A blood test can check for hemoglobin S — the defective form of hemoglobin that underlies sickle cell anemia.
-In the United States, this blood test is part of routine newborn screening done at the hospital.
+A blood test can check for the defective form of hemoglobin that underlies sickle cell anemia.
+In the United States, this blood test is part of routine newborn screening.
 But older children and adults can be tested, too.

 In adults, a blood sample is drawn from a vein in the arm.
 In young children and babies, the blood sample is usually collected from a finger or heel.
-The sample is then sent to a laboratory, where it's screened for hemoglobin S.
+The sample is then sent to a laboratory, where it's screened for the defective hemoglobin.

-If you or your child has sickle cell anemia, a blood test to check for a low red blood cell count (anemia) will be done.
-Your doctor might suggest additional tests to check for possible complications of the disease.
+If you or your child has sickle cell anemia, your doctor might suggest additional tests to check for possible complications of the disease.